robertDouglass/on_upsun/hugosite/content/posts/django-redis-celery.md

 3. Creating Workers with shared file system mounts on Upsun
 4. Running Redis on Upsun

 The full application code is here.
-To install it ....

 ## Extending Django behavior with Signals

 Django signals allow decoupled applications to get notified when actions occur elsewhere in the framework.
 Django components can then communicate without tight coupling.
 Signals are dispatched by senders, eg. from models or forms.
-For instance, the post_save signal can be used to trigger actions after a model instance is saved.
-You can then definine a signal handler function, connecting it to a signal using the @receiver decorator, and performing specific tasks when the signal is sent​​​​​​​​.
+For instance, the `post_save` signal can be used to trigger actions after a model instance is saved.
+You can then definine a signal handler function, connecting it to a signal using the `@receiver` decorator, and performing specific tasks when the signal is sent​​​​​​​​.

 In my code, signals are being used to automatically trigger actions when files are uploaded: